 Prevention and Relief of Navicular Problems

-Frog Management 4/14/06 Pete Ramey
+Frog Management 4-14-06 Pete Ramey

-Recent (Dr. Robert M. Bowker/MSU) and not-so-recent (Dr. James R. Rooney) research has shown us that problems in the navicular region are caused by unnatural use or specifically a lack of use of the back of the foot.
-(Please read “Digging for the Truth About Navicular Syndrome” in the “Articles” section of www.hoofrehab.com) We once thought of navicular disease (damage to or remodeling of the navicular bone) as a primary problem, but now look at it as a simple symptom of long term toe-first impact, a lack of frog pressure, excessive bar length and/or peripheral loading (forcing the hoof wall to bear all the weight; without natural help from the frog and sole).
-This knowledge has rightfully caused us to panic if our horses land toe-first and to have deep concern if they have dysfunction in the back of the foot.
+Recent (Dr. Robert M. Bowker) and not-so-recent (Dr. James R. Rooney) research has shown us that problems in the navicular region are caused by unnatural use or specifically a lack of use of the back of the foot.
+(Please read Digging for the Truth about Navicular Syndrome in the Articles section of www.hoofrehab.com) We once thought of navicular disease (damage to or remodeling of the navicular bone) as a primary problem, but now look at it as a simple symptom of long term toe-first impact, a lack of frog pressure, and/or peripheral loading (forcing the hoof wall to bear all the weight without natural help from the frog, bars and sole).
+This knowledge has rightfully caused us to panic if our horses frequently land toe-first and to have deep concern if they have dysfunction in the back of the foot.

 That said, from a physical standpoint, constant pressure and release stimulation is the real hero with any frog improvement.
 Everything we do with trimming, pads and living terrain should focus on this.
 Every time you trim a frog, you should consider these four things the trim may be accomplishing:

-1) The removal of “flaps” that harbor destructive fungus and bacteria. (frog trimming is healthy)
+1) The removal of “flaps” that harbor destructive fungus and bacteria (frog trimming is healthy).

-2) The removal of external callusing that protects the frog from destructive fungus and bacteria. (frog trimming is harmful)
+2) The removal of external callusing that protects the frog from destructive fungus and bacteria (frog trimming is harmful).

-3) The removal of excess frog height/pressure that can cause sensitivity. (frog trimming increases comfort)
+3) The removal of excess frog height/pressure that can cause sensitivity (frog trimming increases comfort).

-4) The thinning of the frog’s protective barrier between the sensitive corium and the terrain can overexpose nerves to pressure. (frog trimming causes lameness and bruising)
+4) The thinning of the frog’s protective barrier between the sensitive corium and the terrain can overexpose nerves to pressure (frog trimming causes lameness and bruising).

-If this thoroughly confused you; you're on the right track to learning some important lessons.
+If this thoroughly confused you, you're on the right track to learning some important lessons.
 There are no simple answers, so you should carefully consider each factor before you pull your hoof knife out of your pocket.
-Lets wade through these contradictions one by one.
+Let’s wade through these contradictions one by one.

 The removal of “flaps” that harbor destructive fungus and bacteria.

 The flaps that commonly fold over the central sulcus and the collateral grooves may naturally form to hold dirt in place within the grooves to help support the center of the foot (Ovnicek, Bowker).
 Leaving these flaps alone usually works well in dry areas similar to the high desert biomes most of our horses evolved for.
 In wet environments or when horses are stabled in close quarters, these “flaps” can harbor mud, manure, and be an ideal breeding ground for harmful microbes.
-In these environments it is usually best to trim away these flaps so the grooves can self-clean; this is especially important at the central clefts.
+In these environments it is usually best to trim away these flaps so the grooves can self-clean; this is especially important at the central sulci.

 Also, of course daily hoof picking is particularly important in these environments.
 Most horse owners think it is a waste of time because the grooves are immediately filled back up with mud, manure or dirt.
 They need to understand how quickly microbes can multiply while consuming their horse.
-Picking out the hooves removes high concentrations of destructive microbes next to the “skin” even if the hoof is packed again one minute later.
+Picking out the hooves removes high concentrations of destructive microbes next to the “skin” even if the hoof is packed with mud again one minute later.